 Sodium helps your cells to hydrate and retain water.
 Too much can cause pressure in your circulatory system which makes it harder on your heart which can then start to cause damage or add to the damage already there.
 If your system already retains too much water or you already have cardiovascular complications, then a low sodium diet is something you should look into.

 Salt is not the cause of heart problems, but it does affect it.
-With the foods that are widely available now, most being processed, and more people not cooking and buying already prepared foods, we can easily meet our 2,300 mg and especially our 1,500 mg limit.
+With the foods that are widely available now, most being processed, and more people not cooking and buying already prepared foods, we can easily meet our 2,300 mg recommended intake.
 If you do cook at home, what can we do to help reduce the amount of sodium?

 Here are a few ideas on how to cook with less sodium.
 Check out these herbs, spices, wines and vinegars to add while cooking instead of salt.